JurgenR/aioslsk/docs/source/SOULSEEK.rst

 Connecting to a peer
 --------------------

-The process uses the server as a middle man in case we fail to connect to the other peer.
+The process uses the server to request the IP as well as a middle man in case we fail to connect to the other peer.
 To obtain the IP address and port of the peer the :ref:`GetPeerAddress` message is first requested from the server.

 We can connect to them: